Capital Gains Tax

 Investors' Relief

-A Capital Gains Tax relief that reduces the CGT rate to 10% on gains from disposing of shares in unlisted trading companies, aimed at encouraging external investors in small businesses.
+A Capital Gains Tax relief that applies a reduced flat rate on gains from disposing of shares in unlisted trading companies, aimed at encouraging external investors in small businesses.

 Residential Property CGT